biolab/orange-web2/public/blog/2022-01-universities/2022-01-14-universities.md

 ---
-author = "Ajda Pretnar"
+author: "Ajda Pretnar"
-date = "2022-01-14"
+date: "2022-01-14"
-draft = false
+draft: false
-title = "Orange in Classroom, pt.
-2" type = "blog" thumbImage = "/blog_img/2022/2022-01-14-universities-small.png"
+title: "Orange in Classroom, pt.
+2"
+type: "blog"
+thumbImage: "/blog_img/2022/2022-01-14-universities-small.png"
-frontPageImage = "/blog_img/2022/2022-01-14-universities-small.png"
+frontPageImage: "/blog_img/2022/2022-01-14-universities-small.png"
-blog = ["orange", "education", "teaching", "university"] shortExcerpt = "Orange is being used in over 300 universities around the world." longExcerpt = "Orange is being used inside and outside the classroom, by professors and students in over 300 universities around the world." x2images = false  # true if using retina screenshots, else false
+blog: ["orange", "education", "teaching", "university"]
+shortExcerpt: "Orange is being used in over 300 universities around the world."
+longExcerpt: "Orange is being used inside and outside the classroom, by professors and students in over 300 universities around the world."
+x2images: false  # true if using retina screenshots, else false
 ---

 A year ago, we put out a survey asking the Orange community if they use Orange for teaching (or learning) and at which educational institution.
 We got around 300 replies from 200 universities in the first round.